New Hire Onboarding Is Simplified with This Onboarding Checklist

 A good welcome packet helps to establish expectations through company goals, as well as provide answers to common new-hire questions.
 What’s more, it shows good organization and speeds up the onboarding process as a whole.

-As with much of the onboarding process, the welcome packet needs to be tailored to your individual company needs, but a few components you should make sure to include are:
+As with much of the new hire checklist, the welcome packet needs to be tailored to your individual company needs, but a few components you should make sure to include are:

 However, you can’t just hand over the welcome packet and expect it to be done!
 Many of the components need further explanation and discussion – starting with the employee handbook, which is next on our onboarding checklist.